finmoorhouse/fin/src/writing/more-projects.md

 There is clearly a tradeoff here, where the numbers with the least disputable and easiest to google answers are often the ones that rely the least on the BOTEC skills, while the numbers that are most similar to *crucial numbers that rely on good sense for making difficult BOTECs* are often those without indisputable answers, and so are harder to test.
 But I hope there’s at least some skill transfer between “questions with easily evaluable answers” and “actually important questions without ground-truth answers”.

-While I’m throwing half-formed ideas out, here’s another one: {% note 'a site for crowdsourcing BOTECs' %}Such a platform could replace the occasional Twitter polls I see which try to capture the crowd’s guesses about important numbers — I’m glad these polls happen but they’re not indexed in a central place, which is a shame.
+While I’m throwing out half-formed ideas, here’s another one: {% note 'a site for crowdsourcing BOTECs' %}Such a platform could replace the occasional Twitter polls I see which try to capture the crowd’s guesses about important numbers — I’m glad these polls happen but they’re not indexed in a central place, which is a shame.
 Ozzie Gooen has some illustrative examples: such as [here](https://twitter.com/ozziegooen/status/1490313388970364935), [here](https://twitter.com/ozziegooen/status/1490313714570047491), and [here](https://twitter.com/ozziegooen/status/1483273265753694208).{% endnote %}.
 Imagine a site like [Metaculus](https://www.metaculus.com/) or [Manifold Markets](https://manifold.markets/), where people list questions they’d love to get help with estimating.
 So you post a question, and others post their models and their bottom-line guesses (maybe most these models end up being links to [Guesstimate](http://getguesstimate.com/) sheets).
 Different people’s guesses get combined into an aggregate guess.

 Of course, weighting, ranking, and scoring these guesses is trickier than for prediction markets and their outgrowths: for instance, the price a binary option trades at essentially depends on the fact that the question will eventually resolve, and the option will expire at e.g. either $0 or $1.
 But all is not lost: other users could upvote other people’s models in good faith, and those people’s models going forward could then get weighted higher in aggregate guesses.
 I also wonder if viewing the aggregate guess should preclude you from contributing your own guess, so you could introduce some incentives to guess the aggregate answer before you make your own (and then your own guesses can get weighted with how good you are at guessing aggregate guesses).
 The same idea could work for voting between discrete categories as well as estimating continuous variables.